FreeRet: MLLMs as Training-Free Retrievers: Related Work

 \paragraph{Training-free Retrieval with Auto-Regressive Models.} Most attempts at training-free retrieval with language models have mostly focused on the text-only setting.
 They extract embeddings from internal hidden states without further optimization.
 Early approaches such as PromptEOL~\citep{PromptEOL} design handcrafted prompts (\eg, ``The sentence means in one word:'') so that the hidden state of the next token approximates a sentence-level representation.
-MetaEOL~\citep{MetaEOL} and GenEOL~\citep{Geneol} improve robustness by combining multiple embeddings, while~\citet{PretCoTandKE} enhances expressivity using chain-of-thought prompting or external knowledge injection.
+MetaEOL~\citep{MetaEOL} and GenEOL~\citep{Geneol} improve robustness by combining multiple embeddings, while~\citet{PretCoTandKE} enhances expressivity using CoT prompting or external knowledge.
 Token-Prepend~\citep{Token_prepend} and Echo-Embedding~\citep{Echo-embedding} mitigate the causal attention bias that suppresses early tokens, while MoEE~\citep{MoEE} fuses routing weights with hidden states in MoE architectures to yield more expressive embeddings.
+Complementary to pure embedding extraction, recent studies adapt vision-language models without full fine-tuning via augmentation, weighting, and transportation~\citep{zhu2024awt}.
 In contrast, the multimodal setting remains underexplored~\citep{E5V, ju2025generator}.
 They often produce coarse representations that capture only partial cross-modal alignment, and they lack integration with reranking mechanisms which is crucial to accurate retrieval.
 As a result, their performance lags far behind approaches that permit task-specific training.